croque-scp/scp/articles/scp-3211/src/en/document.ejs.md

 It's getting hard to breathe.
 I don't know if that's my lungs closing up, or if it's just the... if it's just me forgetting _how_.
-At least I haven't forgotten what <%= anomaly.prose.objectPronoun ?  anomaly.prose.objectPronoun : "it"
+At least I haven't forgotten what <%= prose.objectPronoun ?  prose.objectPronoun : "it"
-%> was the first time I saw <%= anomaly.prose.possessivePronoun ?  anomaly.prose.possessivePronoun : "it"
+%> was the first time I saw <%= prose.possessivePronoun ?  prose.possessivePronoun : "it"
 %>.

 But I know for sure why <%=
-  anomaly.prose.objectPronoun ?  anomaly.prose.objectPronoun : "SCP-3211"
+  prose.objectPronoun ?  prose.objectPronoun : "SCP-3211"
 %> wants to disguise so avidly.
 It's right there, just in front of you.
 I'm surprised no one has seen it yet.

-It's just... it's just that <%= anomaly.prose.objectPronoun ?  anomaly.prose.objectPronoun : "it"
+It's just... it's just that <%= prose.objectPronoun ?  prose.objectPronoun : "it"
 %>'s not really... <%=
-  anomaly.base ?
+  base ?
   "it's not really there.
 It does not exist." :
   "really itself, right?"
 %>